-The original and final revenue budget was \$796,800 and \$864,800, respectively.
-Adjustments from the original to the final revenue budget, as well as final budget to actual differences, are primarily the result of changes in personal property tax reimbursement and collections, an increase in lease receipts due to market rate and CPI adjustments, and an American Rescue Plan Act Grant (ARPA) received.
-The original and final expenditure budget was \$860,250 and \$683,520, respectively.
-Adjustments from the original to the final expenditure budget, as well as final budget to actual differences are primarily related to the transfer of budgeted amounts for capital related expenditures moving to the newly created capital project fund.
+The original and final revenue budget was \$697,000 and \$734,200, respectively.
+Adjustments from the original to the final revenue budget, as well as final budget to actual differences, are primarily due to actual receipts for lease, property tax revenue and state grants as compared to the conservative original budgeted amounts.
+The original and final expenditure budget was \$675,470 and \$590,384, respectively.
+Adjustments from the original to the final expenditure budget and other financing uses, as well as final budget to actual differences, are primarily related to the transfer of budgeted amounts for capital related expenditures moving to the newly created capital project fund.